Shelter Dog Meal Donation Count:

 Ask A Vet: What Should My Dog Weigh?

-| Published on November 2, 2023
+| November 2, 2024

-Can You Feel His Ribs?
+Can You Feel Their Ribs?

-Is His Waist Visible?
+Is Their Waist Visible?

 Is There Excess Fat?

-Is His Abdomen Swollen?
+Is Their Abdomen Swollen?

 If you assess your dog’s body condition and find that your dog really does need to lose weight, you will need to make the diet plan in conjunction with your vet (much like you should consult your physician before beginning a weight loss program for yourself).
-As human dieters know, it is sometimes difficult to meet your nutritional needs while dieting and all diets must be in conjunction with an exercise program appropriate for your dog’s age and health considerations.
+As human dieters know, it is sometimes difficult to meet your nutritional needs while dieting, and all diets must be in conjunction with an exercise program that is appropriate for your dog’s age and health considerations.
 Making sure that your dog is at a healthy weight is an investment in his future.

 Recent Articles